 *This mold makes approximately three hollow chocolate bunnies per pound of candy coatings.

 Cut the mold down the middle to separate the two halves.
 Trim the mold so there’s about an inch of plastic all the way around.

-Melt a cup of Merckens candy coatings in a microwave safe container, 20 seconds at a time.
-Remove chocolate from the microwave and stir between each 20 second interval.
-See how to melt candy coatings here.
+Melt a cup of Merckens chocolate melts in a microwave-safe container, 20 seconds at a time.
+Remove chocolate from the microwave and stir between each 20-second interval.
+See how to melt Merckens melts here.

 Steady your chocolate mold over a container of your choice (plastic food containers work well for this).
 Pour melted chocolate into one half of the mold, filling it to the top.

 Place the second half of the mold on top of the first.
 Be sure the cavities of the mold line up.
 Use the little round notches as a guide.
 Secure the two halves together with binder clips.

 Rotate the mold to completely coat the inside with chocolate.
 Gently tap details such as the nose, ears, and feet as you work.
 This ensures air bubbles release and chocolate gets into every corner.